Eileen Valentino Flaxman

 How To Read A Book of Poetry

-It’s not like a novel or a whodunit, with
+It’s not a novel or a whodunit, that

-story ends.
-In a book of poetry, you’ll find
+the story ends.
+In a book of poetry

-a story on every page.
-Each with its own
+you’ll find a story on every page with

 The goal is not to finish.
-In fact, there is no
+There is no

 goal except to enjoy.
-One poem at a time.
+Start with a few

 And rather than stash it up on a shelf

-keep it handy.
-By your bed or favorite chair.
+keep it by your bed or favorite chair.

-Perhaps you’ll find a few poems to your
+point of view.
+Perhaps you’ll find a few

 The Attic